pythonfoo/bellClient/README.md

 So instead of making/buying any kind of radio transmitter, I used what I had (an really cheap remote door bell).
 I grabed one of the blinking LEDs and conected it with an Opto-isolator to the Pi.
-When the light fires up, I get the signal, using **wget** to "grab" an prepared webpage on another Pi (with Apache) on my destination and playing now how I think a door bell should sound like ;)
+When the light fires up, I get the signal, using **wget** to "grab" an prepared webpage on another Pi (with Apache) on my destination and playing sounds which I think a door bell should play ;)

 The server-side is an ugly PHP-script, so I would publish it on my [GitHub] [6] account, instead (soon [tm] ;)